 Many parents within our community struggle to raise healthy children because of their circumstances.
 They don’t live near a field or playground, and if they do, it can be a dangerous place to go.
 They lack the money and transportation needed to buy fresh produce or make regular grocery store trips.
 Both parents may work more than 40 hours a week, leaving no time to cook and forcing them to rely on foods with empty calories, such as fast food and convenience store snacks.

-But then some parents can provide their children with nutritious meals and plenty of exercise without a problem.
+But then some parents can provide their children with nutritious meals and plenty of exercises without a problem.
 They live in safe neighborhoods.
 The grocery store may be a ten-minute drive from their homes, and they can shop when they need to.
 One parent may work while the other cares for the children—or maybe both parents work from home.
 Either way, their flexibility allows them to serve home-cooked, nutrient-dense meals to their children.

 It’s not a matter of some parents caring more than others—most parents want what’s best for their children.
 It’s a matter of some parents having certain advantages, or privileges, that other parents are denied because of their race, socioeconomic class, or other variables.
 It’s much easier to raise healthy children when parents have the time and resources to do so.
 Unfortunately, underrepresented families have worries and challenges that prevent them from giving their children everything they deserve.